-These functions do not operate component-wise, rather as described in each case.
+These functions do not operate component-wise, rather, as described in each case.

-Syntax Description uint packUnorm2x16 (vec2 v) uint packSnorm2x16 (vec2 v) uint packUnorm4x8 (vec4 v) uint packSnorm4x8 (vec4 v) First, converts each component of the normalized floating-point value v into 8- or 16-bit integer values.
+Syntax Description uint packUnorm2x16 (vec2 v) uint packSnorm2x16 (vec2 v) uint packUnorm4x8 (vec4 v) uint packSnorm4x8 (vec4 v) First, converts each component of the normalized floating-point value ν into 8- or 16-bit integer values.
 Then, the results are packed into the returned 32-bit unsigned integer.
-The conversion for component c of v to fixed point is done as follows: packUnorm2x16: round(clamp(c , 0, +1) 65535.0) packSnorm2x16: round(clamp(c , -1, +1) 32767.0) packUnorm4x8: round(clamp(c , 0, +1) 255.0) packSnorm4x8: round(clamp(c , -1, +1) 127.0) The first component of the vector will be written to the least significant bits of the output; the last component will be written to the most significant bits. vec2 unpackUnorm2x16 (uint p) vec2 unpackSnorm2x16 (uint p) vec4 unpackUnorm4x8 (uint p) vec4 unpackSnorm4x8 (uint p) First, unpacks a single 32-bit unsigned integer p into a pair of 16-bit unsigned integers, four 8-bit unsigned integers, or four 8-bit signed integers.
+The conversion for component c of v to fixed point is done as follows: packUnorm2x16 : round(clamp(c , 0, +1) 65535.0) packSnorm2x16 : round(clamp(c , -1, +1) 32767.0) packUnorm4x8 : round(clamp(c , 0, +1) 255.0) packSnorm4x8 : round(clamp(c , -1, +1) 127.0) The first component of the vector will be written to the least significant bits of the output; the last component will be written to the most significant bits.

+Description First, unpacks a single 32-bit unsigned integer p into a pair of 16-bit unsigned integers, a pair of 16-bit signed integers, four 8-bit unsigned integers, or four 8-bit signed integers.
 Then, each component is converted to a normalized floating-point value to generate the returned two- or four-component vector.
 The conversion for unpacked fixed-point value f to floating point is done as follows: unpackUnorm2x16: f/65535.0 unpackSnorm2x16: clamp(f/32767.0, -1, +1) unpackUnorm4x8: f/255.0 unpackSnorm4x8: clamp(f/127.0, -1, +1) The first component of the returned vector will be extracted from the least significant bits of the input; the last component will be extracted from the most significant bits.

-Syntax Description double packDouble2x32 (uvec2 v) Returns a double-precision value obtained by packing the components of v into a 64-bit value.
-If an IEEE 754 Inf or NaN is created, it will not signal, and the resulting floating point value is unspecified.
+Returns a double-precision value obtained by packing the components of v into a 64-bit value.
+If an IEEE 754 Inf or NaN is created, it will not signal, and the resulting floating-point value is unspecified.
 Otherwise, the bit-level representation of v is preserved.
-The first vector component specifies the 32 least significant bits; the second component specifies the 32 most significant bits. uvec2 unpackDouble2x32 (double v) Returns a two-component unsigned integer vector representation of v .
+The first vector component specifies the 32 least significant bits; the second component specifies the 32 most significant bits.
+Returns a two-component unsigned integer vector representation of v .
 The bit-level representation of v is preserved.
-The first component of the vector contains the 32 least significant bits of the double; the second component consists the 32 most significant bits. uint packHalf2x16 (vec2 v) Returns an unsigned integer obtained by converting the components of a two-component floating-point vector to the 16-bit floating-point representation found in the OpenGL Specification, and then packing these two 16-bit integers into a 32-bit unsigned integer.
-The first vector component specifies the 16 least-significant bits of the result; the second component specifies the 16 most-significant bits. vec2 unpackHalf2x16 (uint ν) Returns a two-component floating-point vector with components obtained by unpacking a 32-bit unsigned integer into a pair of 16-bit values, interpreting those values as 16-bit floating-point numbers according to the OpenGL Specification, and converting them to 32-bit floating-point values.
+The first component of the vector contains the 32 least significant bits of the double; the second component consists of the 32 most significant bits.
+Returns an unsigned integer obtained by converting the components of a two-component floating-point vector to the 16-bit floating-point representation found in the OpenGL Specification, and then packing these two 16-bit integers into a 32-bit unsigned integer.
+The first vector component specifies the 16 least-significant bits of the result; the second component specifies the 16 most-significant bits.

+Syntax Description vec2 unpackHalf2x16 (uint v) Returns a two-component floating-point vector with components obtained by unpacking a 32-bit unsigned integer into a pair of 16-bit values, interpreting those values as 16-bit floating-point numbers according to the OpenGL Specification, and converting them to 32-bit floating-point values.
 The first component of the vector is obtained from the 16 least-significant bits of v ; the second component is obtained from the 16 most-significant bits of v .